pralayaPanta/AI-900/2-ComputerVision.md

       - Detection of thousands of common objects in images
       - Tagging visual features in images
   - If the provided models do not meet the requirement, you can use the service to train a custom model for image classification or object detection
+    - **Azure AI Custom Vision** is an image recognition service that allows you to build and deploy your own image models.

 # Fundamental of Facial Recognition